rgalfaro/puppet/README.md

-# puppet repoository for Puppet 5 for Beginners Book.
+# Puppet repository for Puppet 5 for Beginners Book.
 Puppet Repository